4 September 2020

 The sustainament aims to raise awareness and socialize people through moments inserted within other forms of entertainment.

-Toti di Dio, CEO of MUV B Corp supports:
+Toti di Dio, co-founder of MUV B Corp supports:

 “MUV’s aim is to turn urban mobility into a new and fun experience.
 A sport that is played live but lived via app in which citizens/athletes challenge each other through their sustainable behaviours.
 A mix of intrinsic and extrinsic motivations to make the game engaging.
-Companies and Institutions can play a leading role, enrolling their Team and playing with their employees and supporters Tournaments for Companies & Organizations and for Schools & Universities.
+Companies and Institutions can play a leading role, enrolling their Team and playing with their employees and supporters.”

 “We truly believe that this approach can lead people to adopt more informed behaviour, support internal sustainability and mobility plans and with open data improve urban policies.”